Maples7/node-redis-cache/README.md

 }, () => Promise.resolve('value2'));
 ```

+If you want to `new` a Cache instance, the parameters you can pass to the constructor is totally the same with [ioredis](https://github.com/luin/ioredis/blob/master/API.md#new-redisport-host-options)(also with the same call pattern).

 # APIs
 ## .pipeline() => Cache instance
 Lunch a pipeline instance.
 It should be used with `.run` in pairs.